In many equipment projects, the display module must fit precisely within the product structure, available installation space, and assembly logic.

 The display area, front opening, and fixing references must remain coordinated through prototype fitting and actual production assembly.

-Mechanical integration is most effective when the display module is evaluated as part of the complete equipment structure.
-The following factors usually determine whether the solution will be practical and reliable.
+After the basic mechanical requirements are confirmed, the display module should be evaluated as part of the complete equipment structure.
+These design factors help determine whether the integration approach will be practical, repeatable, and reliable during assembly and long-term use.

-The module must fit the enclosure depth and leave enough room for connectors, rear components, and structural tolerance.
+Evaluate whether the actual enclosure depth leaves enough tolerance for connectors, cables, brackets, rear components, and assembly movement.

 A clear workflow helps confirm whether the selected LCD module can be integrated efficiently into the product structure before the design moves into large-scale validation.